Your will: It’s Mandatory.

 Making a will is critical for everyone.
 Not having a will is frankly not an option, you know this.
 It really only takes a few hours, and the three main options I found to get it done are: 1) Hiring a Lawyer is usually $1,000 and up, 2) online or software program can guide you for about $50-$100, or 3) doing it yourself for free.

 You can also check out Wills 101 on the GYST blog which breaks down what Wills, Living Wills, Power of Attorney are and mean.
+Or, download GYST 30 Day Challenge – Wills & POA for answers to common questions and a list of what you need to get yours done.

 Do it now: